South Africans Roast SANDF Members After General Rudzani Maphwanya Praises Them for DRC Deployment

 SANDF chief praises soldiers

-According to IOL, Maphwanya was part of the SANDF top brass, which welcomed the soldiers at the Air Force Base Waterkloof in Tshwane.
-The group was the second group of soldiers who returned to the country after their one-year deployment as part of the Southern African Development Community (SADC) peace mission.
+According to IOL, Maphwanya was part of the SANDF top brass who welcomed the soldiers at the Air Force Base Waterkloof in Tshwane.
+The group was the second group of soldiers who returned to the country after their one-year deployment as part of a Southern African Development Community (SADC) peace mission.

 The members sang and danced as they prepared to meet Maphwanya.
 He addressed them before they left for demobilisation in Bloemfontein, Free State.
 Maphwanya said that he recognises that some soldiers believed that they would be left in the DRC.
 He welcomed them back and said they should be proud of their work.